 The permanent settlement of Reunion Island dates to 1664.
 King Louis the 14th granted ownership of the island to the French East India Company and Ile Bourbon was now free to be exploited.
 The Bay of Saint Paul was chosen for settlement, first by seven married couples and later with additional settlers, some of which were freed slaves forced into exile.
 The 600 or so settlers mostly grew tobacco, pistachios, cotton, and peanuts, and raised beef and goats.

-The island, however, was of no particular interest for the trading company, that is until coffee was introduced in 1716.
-The island’s economy started to take off and slaves were needed to be imported from India, Madagascar and coastal Africa.
+The island, however, was of no particular interest to the trading company, that is until coffee was introduced in 1716.
+The island’s economy started to take off and slaves were needed to be imported from India, Madagascar, and coastal Africa.
 Coffee production was so profitable for the French East India Company, that they gave away land for free to French citizens willing to move in and plant coffee.
 The coffee boom was short-lived as colonies in the West Indies began their own production and as repeated cyclones and crop diseases plagued Reunion Island.

 From Coffee to Sugarcane

 With most of the island still uninhabited, slaves began to seek their freedom and escape their masters to settle in remote parts of the island, particularly in the mountains.
 They are known as maroons and the new places they settle are named after them, such as Cilaos and Salazie.
-To overcome their loneliness, maroons began raiding the low grounds and kidnap women.
+To overcome their loneliness, maroons began raiding the low grounds and kidnapping women.

 At the same time, weary sailors from other parts of the world arrive on the island in addition to French settlers and Malagasy slaves.
-They marry the locals and we begin to see a mixture of races for which Reunion Island is known for.
+They marry the locals and we begin to see a mixture of races for which Reunion Island is known.
 These mixed lineages are known as creole, and in later years they will begin to form their own culture, complete with very spicy cuisine.

 With the collapse of the French East India Company, the island was given back to the government.
 Spices are brought to the island by entrepreneurs, in particular pepper and nutmeg.
-In Saint-Denis, a large garden is erected to help acclimatize imported tropical fruit and vegetables such as avocado cocoa and breadfruit.
+In Saint-Denis, a large garden is erected to help acclimatize imported tropical fruit and vegetables such as avocado cocoa, and breadfruit.

 When sugarcane becomes a viable industry, the agricultural focus is shifted away from coffee and spices.
 Industrial equipment is brought from England and poor whites are evacuated from prime real estate on the flat coast by wealthy cane producers, forced into the mountains where they join the maroons.
 The labor-intensive sugarcane industry requires more working hands, so more slaves are brought over and we start to really see a polarization on the island between the rich and the poor.
-All these outside visitors also bring with them diseases which the local population is not immune to.
+All these outside visitors also bring with them diseases that the local population is not immune to.
 So life in the paradise of Ile Bourbon is not so easy…

 From Ile Bourbon to Reunion Island